WinzarH/LikertMakeR/news/index.md

 achieving positive-definite correlation matrices has been replaced with a constructive one-factor generator.

+The previous algorithm:

+- was slow
+- was unable to process large number of items (rare, but sometimes wanted)
+- frequently gave results that were more consistent with multi-factor scales
+  - e.g., eigenvalues may give two or more values \> 1,

 The new algorithm:

 - runs more than 150 times faster than the previous version (3000 times